JosepMariaVila/SimpleXAHAUwallet/README.md

 6) It allows to create a Testnet funded account from the faucet.
 You can do it online as it's just testnet XAH.

 7) It allows to send XAH.
-Warning: if you sign and send a transaction in the same computer, as it has internet conection, we can consider the private key compromised once broadcasted the transaction.
+Warning: if you sign and send a transaction using the same computer, as it has internet conection, we can consider the private key compromised once broadcasted the transaction.
 So, each time you send XAH using this wallet you should generate a new keyparir using a computer that never is connected to the internet and send your XAH there.

 Try the demo online here: https://skunk-proper-smoothly.ngrok-free.app/tools/simpleXAHAUwallet/xahauwallet